Photo-induced superconducting diode effect via chiral cavity modes

-Given the important role of quantum geometry in flat band superconductivity, we weigh on the quantum geometric contribution for CANDLES in TBG flat bands.
-In fig.~\ref{fig3}d we show the supercurrent $J_{c}/J_{\rm max}$ without quantum geometry calculated using the free energy in Eq.~(\ref{eq:freeenergy}) with $\Gamma(\vec k, \vec q)=1$.
-We compare it with the total supercurrent, $J/J_{\rm max}$.
-Here $J_{\rm max}$ is taken with respect to the total current, $J$.
+Given the important role of quantum geometry in flat band superconductivity, we weigh in on the quantum geometric contribution for CANDLES in TBG flat bands.
+In fig.~\ref{fig3}d we show the supercurrent $J_{c}/J_{\rm max}$ without quantum geometry, i.e., $\Gamma(\vec k, \vec q)=1$.
+We compare it with the total supercurrent, $J/J_{\rm max}$; $J_{\rm max}$ is taken with respect to the total current, $J$.
 We note that $J_c$ barely contributes to the total supercurrent indicating that superconducting nonreciprocities shown here are dominated by quantum geometry.
-This is consistent with recently proposed quantum geometric origin of superconducting diode effect in flat band superconductors~\cite{hu2024quantum}.
+This is consistent with a recently proposed quantum geometric origin of the superconducting diode effect in flat band superconductors~\cite{hu2024quantum}.
+We also comment that cavity control of the quantum metric is seldom discussed in literature when compared to Berry curvature.
+The reason partly lies in the fact that Berry curvature can be directly probed in transport measurements such as anomalous Hall effect~\cite{mciver2020light}.
+However, measuring superconducting nonreciprocities in flat band systems provides an direct probe of the photon controlled quantum metric. \\